GUIDE Baseball in Japan Take me out to the ball game in Japan

-Nippon Professional Baseball (NPB) is the Japanese equivalent of Major League Baseball, and it's the highest level of baseball in the country.
+Nippon Professional Baseball Organization (NPB) is the Japanese equivalent of Major League Baseball, and it's the highest level of baseball in the country.
 Baseball in Japan is locally called Pro Yakyu, and it is similar to MLB but with some distinct differences.
-Some of these differences include the size of the ball—which is a bit smaller in Japan—and the fact that games can end in a tie.
+Some of these differences include the fact that games can end in a tie.
 There are two conferences, the Central League and the Pacific League, and both of them have their own league playoffs.
-The league champions then play each other in the annual Japan Championship Series.
+The league champions then play each other in the annual Nippon Series.

 National high school baseball at Koshien

 Arguably bigger than NPB is the summer National High School Baseball Championship and spring invitational tournament, both held annually at Hanshin Koshien Stadium in Hyogo Prefecture.